- academic and professional pursuits

-NYU Abu Dhabi’s Student Government serves as the voice of students in the NYUAD community, upholding the rights of all students and promoting the general welfare of the student body.
+NYU Abu Dhabi’s Student Government serves as the voice of undergraduate students in the NYUAD community, upholding the rights of all students and promoting the general welfare of the student body.
 It works closely with the administration in formulating and implementing policies, supports student interest groups, and facilitates communication and cooperation within NYU’s global network.

 The executive board is made up of the following positions:

 The management is constituted by the following positions:

 Students and student interest groups (SIGs) may request funds for meetings, events, equipment, training, etc. The Student Funding Board, composed of the Chair of Budgets and SIGs and Class Representatives, oversees SIG budget proposals, and individual event proposals.

 Academic Representatives represent undergraduate student interests for their academic divisions and work on a range of academic policies and curricular issues.